 When your rolling pin can’t get the job done, which pasta machine should you turn to?
-Here is my review of two Italian-made pasta machines: the Marcato Atlas vs the Imperia pasta machine.
+Here is my pasta machine review of two Italian-made brands: the Marcato Atlas 150 vs the CucinaPro Imperia150.

 I love the squishy elastic feel of soft dough being kneaded in my bare hands.
 I enjoy the back and forth motion of rolling out a malleable dough with my rolling pin.
 I get excited at the final act of wrapping the rolled out dough onto my rolling pin and unfurling it in cascading layers just before it’s cut into long strands of noodles.